UlrichMai/MaiPureSpaController/README.md

 ## History
   Entirely based on the work of [@UlrichMai](https://github.com/UlrichMai/MaiPureSpaController).
 The hardware design was great, and was just what I was looking for (no big relay switches needed).
 The code was a great starting point, with all the SPI codes already decoded.
-Using this I set about removing the HomeKit support, as I inented to intergate it with [Home Assistant](https://www.home-assistant.io).
+Using this I set about removing the HomeKit support, as I indented to integrate it with [Home Assistant](https://www.home-assistant.io).

-  MQTT is the best and easiest way to integrate custom ESP builds, so thats what I did.
+  MQTT is the best and easiest way to integrate custom ESP builds, so that's what I did.

-  I've spent quie a bit of time testing and stablising the code, so that I can confidently leave it running and not get any restarts.
+  I've spent quite a bit of time testing and stabilising the code, so that I can confidently leave it running and not get any restarts.

 ## Hardware
 ### Schematic